Do you have a question that’s not answered here? Email us at AskMICA@mercerislandarts.org.

 None of the maintained trails or public spaces will be affected.

-MICA's design team includes the award-winning landscape architecture firm, OLIN.
-The firm was selected because of its commitment to creating sustainable and natural public spaces.
-Our landscape architects will be using drought tolerant native plantings that will not only play a role in our LEED certification, but will also create a more functional ecological habitat than currently exists in the park.
+The team’s landscape architect, OLIN, selected to ensure the integration of the facility with Mercerdale Park and for their commitment to creating sustainable and natural public spaces, has designed award-winning parks including Bryant Park and Metropolitan Museum of Art in New York, The Academy of Fine Arts and Barnes Museum in Philadelphia and Director’s Park in Portland, Oregon.
+The use of drought tolerant native plantings will not only play a role in our LEED certification, but will also create a more functional ecological habitat than currently exists in the park.

 What is MICA's plan to stabilize the hillside, manage water runoff, and improve drainage, trails and stairs?